- This event has passed.

 Globally, governments continue to search for new or additional ways to increase tax revenues.
 Fiscal challenges present in many countries around the globe have resulted in politicians looking to expanding or new tax bases to bridge the gap.
 This panel will discuss viable options for increasing government revenue and how politics affect proposals to tax multinational corporations and their extraterritorial actions.

-Jon Traub, Principal in Charge, Tax Policy Group – Washington National Tax, Deloitte Tax LLP
+Jon Traub, Managing Principal, Tax Policy Group – Washington National Tax, Deloitte Tax LLP

 Beth Bell, Policy Director and Tax Counsel, Senate Committee on Small Business & Entrepreneurship